Welcome to Year 1!

 |Learn to Read||Spelling||BBC Words and Pictures|

-Weekly spellings will be given out on Tuesdays.
-Your child will be tested on a selection of these the following Monday.
+Weekly spellings will be given out on Fridays.
+Your child will be tested on a selection of these the following Friday.

 Also during the week, your child will complete a short dictation exercise containing the weekly spellings.

 Please support your child at home by helping your child learn their weekly spellings.